 Given the postponement of the mine and concentrator project, all major activities related to the first transformation have been put on hold for the moment.
 The management of Mason Graphite will resume the project at a time deemed appropriate so that it is profitable and conducive to current and future investors.
+After the period ending December 31, 2020, and under the leadership of the new Board of Directors, the Company reaffirmed its commitment to reaccelerate the development of the first transformation project, while keeping the same strategy of creating shareholder value with the advancement of its second transformation business.
+The objective is to create value and to limit the equity dilution resulting from the financing of the construction of its first transformation project.

 Mason Graphite has decided to utilize the "Owner's Built" construction model after thorough review of all options available.
 This approach relies on an integrated Owner team which manages the project, including construction.
-This execution strategy maintains the control of the project within the company while reinforcing the project team spirit.
+This execution strategy maintains the control of the project within the Company while reinforcing the project team spirit.
 Since its creation, this total and direct implication approach for the project has always been a trademark of the Mason Graphite identity.

-Interim management's discussion and analysis - Quarterly highlights For the three-month periods ended September 30, 2020 and 2019 (Expressed in Canadian dollars)
+Interim management's discussion and analysis - Quarterly highlights For the three and six-month periods ended December 31, 2020 and 2019 (Expressed in Canadian dollars)